-Ischemia and spinal stenosis are closely related, not because they are in any way similar conditions, but instead due to their close relationship in the back pain treatment sector.
+Ischemia and spinal stenosis are closely related, not because they are in any way similar conditions, but instead due to their intimate link within the back pain treatment sector.

 Many cases of spinal stenosis are correctly diagnosed and in these circumstances, the patient stands a fair chance of finding lasting relief.

 However, many examples of structural spinal stenosis which are mild or moderate are incorrectly diagnosed as the source of terrible back pain, when all along the actual underlying source process is regional ischemia.

 This oxygen deprivation syndrome is one of the leading causes of back and neck pain which is usually blamed on some innocent scapegoat structural issue, such as minor spinal stenosis.

 Well the subject of spinal stenosis is the focus of this website, so if you need to better understand that, then I advise you begin on my page titled: What is spinal stenosis?

 Good.
 Let's move on to ischemia.

 Ischemia describes a condition in which the circulation to a given area of the anatomy is reduced or virtually cut off.
 This obviously causes many possible problems, but the most immediate is certainly oxygen deprivation.